rtree/tokenization-ethtokyo/README.md

 Please refer to:

-TokenizedGPS folder is true frontend, others are just to be ignored that it is just things during practicing.
+verified-gps folder is true frontend, others are just to be ignored that it is just things during practicing.

 What this project is: